-This is a traditional Chinese sponge cake recipe you'll really want to try.
+This is a vintage Chinese sponge cake recipe you'll really want to try.
 It makes an easy to assemble three layer sponge cake combining whipped cream, creamy custard, chocolate mousse, and colorful fresh fruit into an unbelievably light-tasting cake.
 The flavor and texture of this amazing dessert cake will leave people begging for seconds.

 1 package vanilla or chocolate mousse†